nicklockwood/GLView/README.md

 This generates a 2 bpp compressed PVR image.

-As stated previously, these files will appear like heavily compressed JPEG images, and will not be appropriate for user interface components or images with fine detail.
+As stated previously, these files will appear like heavily compressed JPEG images, and will probably not be appropriate for user interface components or images with fine detail.
 It is also possible to create PVR images in a variety of higher qualities, but for this you will need to use a different tool.
 One such app is TexturePacker (http://www.texturepacker.com/), which is not free, but provides a handy command line tool for generating additional PVR formats.

 The typical TexturePacker settings you will want to use are one of the following: